tohru-murakami/Yukari_Code_2/README.md

 For example, the goal is to create groups that satisfy the following conditions:

-(1) Each group has m or m-1 members.
+1. Each group has m or m-1 members.
-(2) Groups with only one girl or one boy are not allowed, except in groups of three where one can be alone.
+2. Groups with only one girl or one boy are not allowed, except in groups of three where one can be alone.
-(3) A "good group assignment" is defined as:
+3. A "good group assignment" is defined as:
-	(a) The group with the largest "minimum compatibility" within the group.
+   - The group with the largest "minimum compatibility" within the group.
-	(b) If the "minimum compatibility" is the same, the group with the largest "total compatibility" is preferred.
+   - If the "minimum compatibility" is the same, the group with the largest "total compatibility" is preferred.

 ## Assumptions

-(1) There are more boys than girls.
+1. There are more boys than girls.
-(2) If girls cannot be alone in a group, the number of girls is even.
+2. If girls cannot be alone in a group, the number of girls is even.
 (If the number of girls is odd, please add a dummy student.)

 ## Preparing Student Data